 Create a new policy

-To create a new Submission Policy, you can head to the Expense Policies tab on your Ramp dashboard.
-From there, you can click "Create new policy".
-From there, you can set a policy name and add required fields for future transactions from your employees.
+To create a new Submission Policy, you can head to the Spend Controls tab on your Ramp dashboard.
+From there, you can click "Required Fields".
+From there, you can create a policy, set a policy name, and add required fields for future transactions from your employees.